Mandolin playing traditions worldwide: India

 Mandolin music was used in Indian movies as far back as the 1940s by the Raj Kapoor Studios in movies such as Barsaat.
 The movie Dilwale Dulhania Le Jayenge (1995) used mandolin in several places.
 Bollywood music composer Ustad Sajjad Hussain (1917 – 1995) played the mandolin as a "Top Grade" player for the Indian film industry in Mumbai for more than five decades and was reputed to have played more than 22,000 songs, including title-songs and background music.
 Besides the music for movies, he was known to play Indian classical music (Hindustani), as well as Arab and Sufi music.

 Adoption of the mandolin in Carnatic music is recent and involves an electric instrument.
-U. Srinivas (1969-2014) has, over the last couple of decades, made his version of the mandolin very popular in India and abroad.
+U. Srinivas (1969–2014) has, over the last couple of decades, made his version of the mandolin very popular in India and abroad.
+He began his career with traditional 8-string (four-course) mandolin, but switched to a 5-string electric instrument tuned C-G-C-G-C, the two lowest strings tuned to the usual interval of a mandola (C-G-D-A) or five string mandolin with an added bass string.

 Many adaptations of the instrument have been done to cater to the special needs of Indian Carnatic music.

 In Indian classical music and Indian light music, the mandolin, which bears little resemblance to the European mandolin, is usually tuned E–B–E–B. As there is no concept of absolute pitch in Indian classical music, any convenient tuning maintaining these relative pitch intervals between the strings can be used.
 Another prevalent tuning with these intervals is C–G–C–G, which corresponds to sa–pa–sa–pa in the Indian Carnatic classical music style.
 This tuning corresponds to the way violins are tuned for Carnatic classical music.
 This type of mandolin is also used in Bhangra, dance music popular in Punjabi culture.

 Uppalapu Rajesh is another performer using the mandolin in Indian music, playing Indian classical music, jazz-fusion, and world music.
 He was nominated for a Grammy in 2009.
 He is brother to U. Srinivas.